Managing Your Dog’s Bed Rest.

 There are also lots of puzzle toys on the market, such as Kongs.
 These toys dispense treats that will help to keep your dog engaged and occupied.
 Particularly useful if you need to pop out for a short while.

-Teaching your dog relaxation through massage is also a good tip and will be useful once your dog is back on his feet.
+Teaching your dog relaxation through massage is also a good tip and will be useful once your dog is back on their feet.
 There are many good books and websites that explain basic canine massage techniques.

 Alternative calming remedies for dogs that need to rest.